-A variety of factors contributes to whether or not a nurse is engaged.
-Understanding the factors that contribute to a lack of engagement is necessary for improvement.
+A variety of factors contribute to nurse engagement.
+First, understanding the factors that contribute to a lack of engagement will help you and your team as you pursue nursing engagement improvement.

 Factors Contributing to Lack of Engagement

 - Shift Duration

 One study indicated that the percentage of nurses reporting burnout increased as shift length increased.
 It is not unusual to see 12-hour shifts scheduled as a routine, “normal” shift.
 For example, a full-time nurse might be scheduled for three (3) 12-hour shifts during a normal workweek.
 (2)

 Nurses have reported feeling a lack of recognition because they perceive their opinion as not valued.
 A significant number of nurses (41%) indicate that their opinions/concerns are not taken seriously.
 (3)